confusedkernel/teewhy.net/content/blog/grief-in-tv-shows/index.md

 {{< image src="src/image.png" >}}

-Grief is the manifestation of displaced love — rather than viewing it as a negative emotion, it should be seen as a testament to the deep connections we’ve had with whatever or whoever we’re grieving for, it changes the way we approach our pain.
-Grief, in this light, becomes a reflection of the love we’ve experienced— its intensity is a measure of the bond that has been lost.
+Grief is the manifestation of displaced love - rather than viewing it as a negative emotion, it should be seen as a testament to the deep connections we’ve had with whatever or whoever we’re grieving for, it changes the way we approach our pain.
+Grief, in this light, becomes a reflection of the love we’ve experienced — its intensity is a measure of the bond that has been lost.
 And because of that, love is also the way forward to coexist and accept grief as it is.
 It reminds me of Vision's words in WandaVision: **"What is grief, if not love, persevering?"**

 \
 {{< youtube C0FMMgUkitQ >}}